aurora-opensource/xviz/dev-docs/rfcs/0002-persistent-stream-flag.md

 persistent to allow send-once data to be preserved for the duration of a session.

-In addition to the new update type we are adding an additional field to the stream_set, `no_data_streams`, that will be an explicit statement that this listed streams contain no data.
+In addition to the new update type we are adding an additional field to the stream_set, `no_data_streams`, that will be an explicit statement that the listed streams contain no data.

 # Motivation